prakshapan/NS-Health/README.md

 ## Setup

 1. Clone the repository.
-2. Open `NSHealth.xcodeproj` in Xcode 16.4.
+2. Open `NSHealthTakeHome.xcodeproj` in Xcode 16.4.
-3. Build & run on an iOS 18.5 simulator or device.
+3. Build & run on an iOS 18.5 simulator.

 ---
 ## Specifications